kongware/scriptum/README.md

 append(ys); // type error (A)
 append(ys.map(Number)) (zs); // [1, 2, 3, 4] (B)
 ```
-As opposed to static type checking some type errors are only thrown after functions are applied, but often partial application is sufficient to actuall throw it (see line `A`).
+As opposed to static type checking type errors are usually only thrown after a function is applied.
+However, frequently partial application is sufficient to trigger an error (see line `A`).

 ## Downside of the Type Validator Approach

-The attentive reader has probably already anticipated the downside of the validator approach, which is caused by the lack of type inference.
-There is no guarantee that an associated type matches its function term:
+The attentive reader has probably already anticipated the decisive downside of the validator approach.It is associated with the lack of type inference.
+There is no guarantee that an associated type matches its term:

 ```javascript
 const length = fun(s => s.length, "Number => String"); // accepted
 length("Dijkstra"); // type error
 ```

 This is a severe downside and I do not even try to sugarcoat it.
-Please keep in mind that scriptum promises _gradual_ not entirely sound typing.
-Other approaches come along with  other tradeoffs.
-What scriptum excels in is assisting the programmer with tracking types.
-This opens up the world of type directed programming in Javascript.
+Please keep in mind that scriptum only promises _gradual_ typing.
+Other approaches entail different tradeoffs.
+I am still convinced that gradual typing is the most natural approach to type Javascript and that the advantages outweigh the disadvantages.

 By the way, in most cases you can tell from the type error message if there is a mismatch between type annotation and function term.
 We will cover some cases in this introducation to get a better intuition for this class of type errors.